Should I Lower My Electric Bill Before Installing Solar?

 A programmable thermostat lets you automate the setback schedules that manual adjustment requires discipline to maintain.
 A smart thermostat can learn your patterns and optimize automatically.
 These typically pay back within a single heating season for most Illinois homes.

-Weatherstripping around exterior doors, caulk around window frames, foam sealant around utility penetrations — these are inexpensive materials and can be installed by most homeowners.
+Weatherstripping around exterior doors, caulk around window frames, and foam sealant around utility penetrations are inexpensive materials and can be installed by most homeowners.
 They address the most accessible air leaks without needing a contractor.

 A dirty filter forces your HVAC system to work harder.
 Replacing filters regularly and scheduling annual maintenance keeps the system running at its rated efficiency.
-A professional tune-up typically costs $100–$200 and is worth doing on any system over 5 years old that hasn't been recently serviced.
+A professional tune-up typically costs $100 to $200 and is worth doing on any system over 5 years old that hasn't been recently serviced.

 Most building professionals consider attic insulation one of the highest-ROI efficiency investments available.
-Heat rises — in winter, poorly insulated attics are where a significant amount of heat escapes.
+Heat rises, and in winter, poorly insulated attics are where a significant amount of heat escapes.
 Blowing additional insulation into the attic to meet modern R-value recommendations for Illinois (R-49 to R-60 is commonly cited) is typically a one-day project.

-A building performance contractor with a blower door can find and seal the leaks that DIY work misses — penetrations into the attic, gaps in the wall-ceiling juncture, bypass paths in mechanical chases.
+A building performance contractor with a blower door can find and seal the leaks that DIY work misses: penetrations into the attic, gaps in the wall-ceiling juncture, and bypass paths in mechanical chases.
 Professional air sealing combined with attic insulation is one of the most impactful efficiency investments for older Illinois homes.

-If your home has forced-air heating and cooling, leaky ductwork can be a significant source of energy loss — conditioned air that escapes into unconditioned spaces (attics, crawlspaces, garages) before it reaches the rooms you want to heat or cool.
-Duct sealing (professionally done with Aeroseal or mastic sealant) typically costs $1,000–$3,000 and can improve system efficiency meaningfully.
+If your home has forced-air heating and cooling, leaky ductwork can be a significant source of energy loss: conditioned air escapes into unconditioned spaces (attics, crawlspaces, garages) before it reaches the rooms you want to heat or cool.
+Duct sealing (professionally done with Aeroseal or mastic sealant) typically costs $1,000 to $3,000 and can improve system efficiency meaningfully.

-If your heating and cooling system is more than 15–20 years old, a modern high-efficiency replacement will use significantly less energy to produce the same comfort.
+If your heating and cooling system is more than 15 to 20 years old, a modern high-efficiency replacement will use significantly less energy to produce the same comfort.
 HVAC replacement is disruptive and expensive but has a long service life over which the efficiency gain pays back.

-Replacing a gas furnace with a cold-climate heat pump shifts your heating from gas to electricity — and does it at 2–4 times the efficiency of electric resistance heating.
+Replacing a gas furnace with a cold-climate heat pump shifts your heating from gas to electricity, and does it at 2 to 4 times the efficiency of electric resistance heating.
 If you're also planning solar, the heat pump adds electrical load that the solar system can offset.
 The combined economics of eliminating gas while solar offsets the electrical cost can be compelling.
 See our guide on heat pumps and solar.

 For homes with old single-pane or early double-pane windows, replacing them with high-performance modern windows reduces your heating load.
 See our guide on windows and energy load.